adapt-it/adaptit/docs/Readme_Unicode_Version.txt

       alternate format because it is approximately the same size as the Word document from which it is made (about 1 MB).
 The RTF file is huge (52MB unzipped).
-   4. Version 3 of Adapt It.htm is an html file that describes the new features that were added to Adapt It in version 3.
-They
-      include:
-      a.
-XML Input and Output of Documents and Knowledge Bases
-      b.
-External Control Files
-      c.
-Two Standard Format Marker Sets Supported
-      d.
-Filtering (Hiding) of Standard Format Marked Information
-      e.
-Viewing and Editing Filtered Information
-      f.
-Back Translation Support and Propagating Information
-      g.
-Book Folders Mode
-      h.
-Split, Join and Move
-      i.
-Pack Document... and Unpack Document... commands
-      j.
-Export Improvements
-      k.
-SIL Converters support (not available in version 4.0.0)
-      l.
-Transliteration Mode (not available in version 4.0.0)
-      m.
-Other Changes
-      n.
-Appendix: Glossary of the XML document's attributes and flags
-   5. Localization_Readme.txt describes how the localization system works in Adapt It WX and Adapt It WX Unicode.
+   4. Localization_Readme.txt describes how the localization system works in Adapt It WX and Adapt It WX Unicode.
 It also tells how anyone can modify an existing interface translation, or prepare a new language interface for Adapt It using the Poedit program which is freely available from the Internet.
-   6. Adapt It changes.txt describes the changes from previous versions of Adapt It.
+   5. Adapt It changes.txt describes the changes from previous versions of Adapt It (starting with version 4.0.0).

 ---------------------------------------------------------------------
 Localization:
 ---------------------------------------------------------------------
-Version 4 of Adapt It (Adapt It WX) introduced a flexible interface and localization mechanism making it possible for the user to select any interface language of choice from a list.
+Version 4 of Adapt It (Adapt It WX) introduces a flexible interface and localization mechanism making it possible for the user to select any interface language of choice from a list.
 Choosing an interface language other than English can be done when Adapt It is first run,